-Democrats trying to delay House GOP health care bill
+GOP healthcare plan clears first hurdle

 "We're sitting here talking about giving big insurance companies a tax break?"

-Despite the fraught political circumstances, there was a moment of levity at the Energy and Commerce Committee -- the second House panel that is also holding a health care hearing Wednesday.
+Despite the fraught political circumstances, there was a moment of levity at the Energy and Commerce Committee.

 Rep. Jan Schakowsky, a Democrat from Illinois, said she was going to blast the Republican plan using President Trump's Twitter vernacular.